 What is the difference between ice dams and icicles?

 A sign of an ice dam is hanging icicles, but not all icicles are a sign of an ice dam.
 Ice dams are also present at times without the existence of icicles.

 Icicles on home gutters without water trapped behind it are just regular winter occurrences, not a sign of an ice dam.

 What are the two main types of homeowners insurance?

 The two most commonly used homeowners insurance policies are HO-2 and HO-3.

 What is the distinction between a water leak and a water overflow?

-An overflow is when water occurs beyond its limits; an example is when a bathtub overflows onto the bathroom floor.
-Leaking occurs when water flows out of something, such as a burst pipe.
+An overflow occurs when water exceeds its limits; an example is when a bathtub overflows onto the bathroom floor.
+Leaking occurs when water flows out of something like a burst pipe.